peter88213/nvhelp-en/source/writing.rst

 the manuscript document.
 Otherwise, the document is just kept for future use.

-*novelibre* now `locks the project <file_menu.html#lock>`__, so that it can't be accidentally modified while open in LibreOffice.
+*novelibre* now `locks the project <file_menu.html#lock>`__, so that it can't be accidentally modified with *novelibre* while worked on in LibreOffice.

 .. note::
    *novelibre* starts your standard application for the *.odt* file format.
-By default, this setting is made by LibreOffic during installation.
+By default, this association is made by LibreOffice during installation.

 After you change to LibreOffice *Writer*, you see the whole novel in